AlviDervishaj/Todo-App/README.md

 	- `npx create-react-app todo`
 This command will create a react app named todo.
 It might ask you to install create-react-app script, in which case you need to give access by entering **y** or  **yes** in terminal
 4. After the process is finished we will change our terminal directory by entering  `cd todo` in terminal.
+5. Next we will install react-draggable which will help us in making a todo swippable / draggable along the x or y axis, which in turn will give us a better user experience.

 ### Part 2 ( Setting up Code Editor )
 1. Open the newly created project in your favorite code editor.
 I will continue with Visual Studio Code.